sathya-pramodh/MultiInstanceLinux/README.md

 sudo dnf upgrade
 sudo dnf install xdotool
 ```
-## Download the latest release of the zipped source code from the releases page
+## Download the latest release from the releases page

 ## Extract the .zip or .tar.gz file and then follow the usage instructions